opencap/protocol/README.md

 ### example: lane$ogdolo.com

-Aliases have the same anatomy as an email address.
-This greatly benefits user experience as people are used to emailing, and payment services like PayPal allow sending to email addresses as well.
+The anatomy of an OpenCAP alias may remind you of an email address.
+The only difference being the seperator between username and domain.

-Using email address format does neither mean that a OpenCAP service has to be run on the same host as a mail server nor that a mail server has to be run under the target domain name at all.
-Email addresses have nothing to do with OpenCAP aliases other than they share a format.
+However it is very important to note that email addresses have nothing to do with OpenCAP aliases other than that they share a similar format.

 <hr>